 Canoeing, kayaking & rafting

-Discover the hidden beauty of Lake Mulwala on a guided kayak tour or explore the Gunbower Creek near Koondrook, just west of Echuca.
-Follow the recreational trail at Safe's Lagoon, located on Gunbower Island, approximately 6 kilometres from Koondrook.
-Towards Mildura the wide expanse of the Murray River with its inlets, Hattah-Kulkyne National Park and Kings Billabong also offer excellent canoeing and the opportunity to see bird life from the water.
+Experience the otherworldly beauty of Lake Mulwala on a guided kayak tour and cool down at one of the sandy river beaches off Gunbower Creek, just west of Echuca.
+Follow the recreational trail at Safe's Lagoon on Gunbower Island, approximately 6 kilometres from Koondrook.
+Spot the native birds and try to reel in a famous Murray cod before heading towards Mildura, where the Hattah-Kulkyne National Park and Kings Billabong offer excellent canoeing options.